UnicodeRogue/EmojiDictonary/README.md

 # EmojiDictonary
-A emoji saves you so much typing :tada:
+An emoji saves you so much typing :tada: